Diplocardia meansi

-Diplocardia meansi, Means's Giant Earthworm, or Rich Mountain Giant Earthworm, is a species of earthworm endemic to the United States.
+Diplocardia meansi, the Means's giant earthworm, or Rich Mountain giant earthworm, is a species of earthworm endemic to the United States.
 It is the second longest earthworm in North America.
-It was discovered by D. Bruce Means on June 11, 1973 in Polk County, Arkansas. and later described by Gates in 1977.
+It was discovered by D. Bruce Means on June 11, 1973, in Polk County, Arkansas. and later described by Gates in 1977.
 It occurs only on Rich Mountain, part of the Ouachita Mountains.

 Description

 Diplocardia meansi only occurs on Rich Mountain, located in Oklahoma and Arkansas.
 D. meansi was found by Means while digging for salamanders on Rich Mountain.
 D. meansi can be over 18 inches, and is the second longest earthworm in North America.

-D. meansi inhabits drier areas of the mountain, and is not found in mesic and saturated soils nears seeps or streams.
+Diplocardia meansi inhabits drier areas of the mountain, and is not found in mesic and saturated soils nears seeps or streams.
 It occurs mostly in poor developed talus soils.
 During rains in May, D. meansi can be seen plentifully on the surface, potentially to breed.
 Cocoons laid include only one or two immatures.